mayconb2/mayconb2/README.md

 ### Hi there 👋

-My name is Maycon, I am 29 years old and :heart: develop software.
+My name is Maycon, I am 29 years old and :heart: software development.

 I spent my last months studing Java, Spring, Docker and best praticles in software development.
 Besides my official job, I'm working like a freelancer in a Software House called Lab of Codes.
 The project uses TypeScript, NodeJs, Angular, Ionic and FireBase.